LeetLLM

 Grammar-guided runtimeValid path through a supplied grammar or schema translationOutlines, SGLang, llama.cpp

-To see how these differ in practice, imagine the same returns email.
-Here's what each tier gives you:
+To see how these differ in practice, imagine the same CI failure log.
+Each tier changes where enforcement happens:

 Prompt-based: The model might return valid JSON.
 It might return a monologue.
 You need a regex to clean the output, then a JSON parser, then a schema validator, then a retry loop.
 This is best-effort formatting, not enforcement.